 Schwantesia borcherdsii L. Bolus

-Schwantesia borcherdsii is a small succulent with fleshy, smooth, bluish-green leaves with a flat upper surface and a keeled lower surface and margins sometimes reddish tinged.
+Schwantes borcherdsii is a small succulent with fleshy, smooth, bluish-green leaves with a flat upper surface, a keeled lower surface, and sometimes reddish-tinged margins.
 The old leaves shrivel and die as the new pairs form.
-The single yellow flower is up to 2 inches (5 cm) in diameter and opens during the day.
+The solitary yellow flower is up to 2 inches (5 cm) in diameter and opens during the day.